ShaunCurtis/GitHubSite/site/articles/Blazor-CSS.md

 ﻿---
+title: CSS in Blazor
-title: Working with CSS in Blazor
+oneliner: Working with CSS in Blazor
+precis: This article describes how to customize the default CSS setup in Blazor, and looks at the new Scoped CSS.
 date: 2020-10-01
+published: 2020-10-01
 ---

 # Working with CSS in Blazor